fijoyapp/fijoy/docs/design-choices.md

 #### Manual

+Transactions such as

+- making a purchase
+- receiving a paycheck
+- transfer between accounts
-Transactions such as making a purchase, receiving a paycheck, transfer between accounts, buy/sell shares of a given stock will be logged manually.
+- buy/sell shares of a given stock

+will be logged manually.

-I have no interest at the moment to use data aggregators like Plaid or Flink to log these transactions automatically as they are quite unreliable and not easy to maintain with just myself alone.
+I have no interest at the moment to use data aggregators like Plaid or Flink to automate these as they are quite unreliable and not easy to maintain with myself alone.

 And most importantly, I think the habit of logging your transactions down manually gives you a better sense of your own financial situation.

 #### Auto